jamesainslie/dot/docs/architecture/architecture.md

   merged := c

-  // Scalar fields: always replace if other.StowDir != "" {
+  // Scalar fields: always replace if other.PackageDir != "" {
-    merged.StowDir = other.StowDir
+    merged.PackageDir = other.PackageDir
   }
   if other.TargetDir != "" {
     merged.TargetDir = other.TargetDir